seanjosefosky/RecipeWebsite/README.md

 # RecipeWebsite
-A program that allows the end-user to view recipe data from a comprehensive list of recipes..
+A program that allows the end-user to view recipe data from a comprehensive list of websites